nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 ct/ind n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Setting a customer's note : `setnotec`

+Sets a customer's note.

+Format: `setnotec INDEX nt/NOTE`

+* Sets the note of the customer at the specified `INDEX` to `NOTE`.
+* Customers, by default, have a blank note.
+* The index refers to the index number shown in the displayed customer list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note refers to the customer's new note.
+* Any existing note will be overwritten.

+Examples:
+* `listc` followed by `setnotec 2 nt/Very friendly!` sets the 2nd customer's note as "Very friendly!".
+* `findc Betsy` followed by `setnotec 1 nt/Vegetarian` sets the 1st customer's note as "Vegetarian" in the results of the `findc` command.

+### Appending a customer's note : `appendnotec`

+Adds more text to a customer's note.

+Format: `appendnotec INDEX nt/NOTE`

+* Adds `NOTE` to any existing note of the customer at the specified `INDEX`.
+* The index refers to the index number shown in the displayed customer list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note refers to the new text that will be added to the end of the customer's existing note.

+Examples:
+* `listc` followed by `setnotec 2 nt/Very friendly!` will add "Very friendly!" to the 2nd customer's existing note.
+* `findc Betsy` followed by `setnotec 1 nt/Vegetarian` adds "Vegetarian" to the note of the 1st customer in the results of the `findc` command.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.